-We will next show that the reverse implication is also true: any excursion ornamented according to the two properties just described (continuity \ref{ornamented_visual1} and monotonicity \ref{ornamented_visual2}) is a true ornamented excursion, i.e.\ there exists at least one trajectory of the Aldous' inhomogeneous continuous-time random graph such that the given ornamented excursion appears at some time $q > 0$.
+We will next show that the reverse implication is also true: any excursion ornamented according to the three properties just described (the disjoint levels \ref{ornamented_visual0}, the continuity \ref{ornamented_visual1} and the monotonicity \ref{ornamented_visual2}) is a true ornamented excursion, i.e.\ there exists at least one trajectory of the Aldous' inhomogeneous continuous-time random graph such that the given ornamented excursion appears at some time $q > 0$.

-We will illustrate on an example how to construct a trajectory of coalescences in order to obtain a given ornamented excursion.
-If at a given time $q>0$ there is a non-trivial spanning tree of length four in $\forn$ (or equivalently in $\foro$), then its corresponding ornamented excursion must have one of the five forms depicted in Figure \ref{fig:single_excursion}.
+If at a given time $q>0$ there is a non-trivial spanning tree of length four in $\mathcal{F}_0$ (or equivalently in $\mathcal{F}_1$), then its corresponding ornamented excursion must have one of the five forms depicted in Figure \ref{fig:single_excursion}.
 Figure \ref{fig:single_excursion_tree} shows the possible trees associated to these five ornamented excursions.
 The edges completely determined by the ornamented excursions are represented by solid arrows, and those that need to be picked at random according to \eqref{Enewedge} are represented by dashed arrows.

-Without loss of generality, we can suppose that at a given time $q > 0$ the vertices in the ornamented excursion are precisely $\{\pi_1, \pi_2, \dots, \pi_k\}$.
-The ornamented excursion is then completely determined by the order of coalescence of the vertices $\pi_2, \dots, \pi_k$.
-In the next paragraphs we will describe a construction of a total order on $\{\pi_2, \dots, \pi_k\}$, such that when the vertices coalesce according to the enumeration given by this total order, this results in a given ornamented excursion satisfying \ref{ornamented_visual1} and \ref{ornamented_visual2}.
+We will illustrate on an example how to construct a trajectory of coalescences in order to obtain a given ornamented excursion.
+Without loss of generality, we can suppose that at a given time $q > 0$ the excursion carries precisely $\{\pi_1, \pi_2, \dots, \pi_k\}$.
+The ornamented excursion is then completely determined by the order of coalescence of the vertices $\pi_2, \dots, \pi_k$ with their respective immediately closest leftmost neighbors.
+If the leading vertex of an excursion is $\pi_h$, we may write that this excursion is {\em lead by $\pi_h$.} In the next paragraphs we will describe a construction of a total order on $\{\pi_2, \dots, \pi_k\}$, such that when the vertices coalesce according to the enumeration given by this total order, this results in a given ornamented excursion satisfying \ref{ornamented_visual0}, \ref{ornamented_visual1} and \ref{ornamented_visual2}.